bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-to-feed-a-bearded-dragon.md

 **Treats Only:**

-There is not much to say about most fruits, besides the fact that they should be offered as treats only.
-Below, is a small list of fruits to try.
-Again, as treats only.
-For other fruits not listed here, additional research is recommended.
+Fruits in general should be offered as treats only.
+Also, some vegetables are best used as treats too.
+Below, is a small list of veggies or fruits to try occasionally for a Bearded Dragon's diet.

 - Apples.
-- Bananas.
+- Blackberries.
 - Blueberries.
-- Blackberries.
+- Carrots.
 - Cantaloupe.
 - Strawberries.
+- Grapes (green, red).
+- Bell peppers (green, red, yellow).

 ## 3) List of Dangerous Foods